chesslablab/website/docs/index.md

 - [Website](https://github.com/chesslablab/website)

-Make sure to add at least one API endpoint as well as a WebSocket host from the ChesslaBlab node list to your `assets/env.js` file.
-The ChesslaBlab node list contains a simple list of domain names hosting the [PHP Chess Server](https://github.com/chesslablab/chess-server) and the [PHP Chess API](https://github.com/chesslablab/chess-api) for public consumption.
+Make sure to add at least one API endpoint as well as a WebSocket host from the [ChesslaBlab Node List](https://github.com/chesslablab#chesslablab-node-list) to your `assets/env.js` file.

-> Please note that the ChesslaBlab node list is still to be published.
-Meanwhile, you may want to set up a development environment.